Rumpelstiltskin

 "Miss, are you all right?" said he.
 "I just learned what’s been going on here.
 I know my father can be tough."

-"That’s an understatement," she said.
+"That’s an understatement," she said under her breath.
 Was that a smile that passed between them?

-The Prince looked around and saw large balls of shining gold thread filling the baskets, stacked from floor to ceiling.
+The Prince looked around.
+He saw the balls of shining gold thread overflowing the baskets.
 "So it’s true!” he marveled.
 “This is why my father is bent on our getting married.”
 The girl hung her head.
 Getting married into this royal family was the last thing she wanted.
-Soon enough, they would find out that she couldn’t really turn straw into gold.
-Then what would happen?
-She had to get out of this marriage!
+They would find out soon enough that she can't turn straw into gold.
+Then what would happen to her?
+She had to get out!
 But how?

 “That’s closer to the truth than you know,” she said.